WeekendWars/MoviesChallenge/README.md

 I also added **CI** including the <a href="https://github.com/Monits/static-code-analysis-plugin">Monits's static code analysis</a> library since it was intended to be an open source project and I wanted to keep a clean code contribution by running *Checkstyle, Findbugs, PMD, etc.*

+## Testing

+There are actually no tests made.
+I didn't find anything worth to be tested.
+Some UI testing could've been added but it would've been a walk-through the app instead of real UI Tests since there isn't any weird UI behaviour worth of being tested

 # Results

 ### App Information